Outcome statement

 - reported to the governing body.

-Talk with older people to find out their needs for physical and psychological safety*, health and wellbeing*.
-Prioritise and monitor the safety, health and wellbeing* of the older people you are delivering care and services to.
-Do this by following the governing body’s* strategic and business plan.
+Talk with older people to find out their needs for physical and psychological safety, health and wellbeing.
+Prioritise and monitor the safety, health and wellbeing of the older people you are delivering aged care services to.
+Do this by following the governing body’s strategic and business plan.
 For example, identify instances where you haven’t met older people’s health and safety needs.
-You may find this through feedback* and complaints* from older people, their supporters, family, carers* and others (Outcome 2.6b).
-Report this to the governing body*.
+You may find this through feedback and complaints from older people, their supporters, family, carers and others (Outcome 2.6b).
+Report this to the governing body.

 Resolve issues in a timely way by using the processes in your: